konflux-ci/build-definitions/README.md

 - An account in [quay.io](https://quay.io) (or other container registry)
 - Any container CLI tool that has a `login` command, e.g. `podman`

-How-to (example for pushing the `git-clone-oci-ta` task to quay.io):
+How-to (example for pushing a task to quay.io):

 1. Build the task bundle and push it to quay.io